Descanonge/neba/docs/source/config/usage.rst

 .. _tomlkit: https://pypi.org/project/tomlkit/
 .. _ruamel: https://yaml.dev/doc/ruamel.yaml/
 .. _json: https://docs.python.org/3/library/json.html

-File loaders can implement :meth:`.FileLoader.write` to generate a valid configuration file of the corresponding format, following the values present in its :attr:`~.ConfigLoader.config` attribute.
-This allows to generate lengthy configuration files, with different amounts of additional information in comments.
-The end user can simply use :meth:`.Application.write_config` which automatically deals with an existing configuration file that may need to be updated, keeping its current values (or not).

 Neba supports and **recommends** `TOML <https://toml.io>`__ configuration files.
 It is both easily readable and unambiguous.
 Despite allowing nested